TomMD/commsec/README.md

 </table>

 ##Related Tools
-To obtain ephemeral keys, you might want to use your systems IKE daemon, a diffe-helman computation with authentication, or perhaps an MQV using Haskell's hecc package.
+To obtain ephemeral keys you might want to use your systems IKE daemon, a diffe-helman computation with authentication, or perhaps an MQV using Haskell's hecc package.